tmigimatsu/cs225a-dist/README.md

    ```
    Note this opens up the applications in the background, use "jobs" to see currently running jobs and "fg" or "bg" to foreground next job or background next job

+1.5 You can also run the script inside the bin folder "run_hw0.sh" to run hw0.
+Ctrl-c on the shell to quit.

 2. Read the source code of hw0 inside src/hw0/hw0.cpp and the URDF file src/RRPbot.urdf and src/world.urdf to understand what is happening inside the robot code and how the simple robot is described both kinematically and graphically.